Uzair62/ChessGame-BUKC/README.md

 Uses JDBC, Java's external library for storing data in MS ACCESS(SQL).

 UI/UX:
-GUI of this application is designed and implement the built-in library of JAVA.
+GUI of this application is designed and implemented using swing the built-in library of JAVA.